Benny7102/Project-327/README.md

 Carson Mooc (cmooc@bu.edu)

 Overview:
-Enter a dungeon crawler game in which you collect gold and defeat enemies along the way.
-Increase your strength by purchasing different items to defend yourself from enemies.
-Explore new locations that open new doors and create more opportunities to find new things.
-Gather enough treasure in your journey to win the game!
+Enter a talltale game where your choices determine the outcome.
+Making the same choices won't also give the same outcome.
+Collected treasures along the way throughout the story and meet your goal that you set at the beganning of the story.

 How to compile the game:
 In order to play our game, it must first be compiled so make sure your computer has a properly functioning compiler.
 In the terminal, you must navigate to the folder Project-327.
 Once you're inside, type in the following in the terminal: